xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/xtUMLModeling/ModelElements/HTML/DataTypePackage.md

 navigate the context menu to the Minimum and Maximum values as when setting the values.
 This displays the existing value setting.
 Range values also are displayed on the canvas and in the Properties view.

+- When changing the type of a User Data Type from integer to real or real to integer, the range minimum and maximum values are preserved but undergo type conversion.
+When changing the type of a User Data Type to any other type, the range is deleted.

 ## Structured Data Types